-Tubac, a small town in southern Arizona known for its artist community, hosts the annual Festival of the Arts
+Tubac, a small town in southern Arizona known for its artist community, hosts an annual Festival of the Arts

 Tubac, a small town along the Santa Cruz River in southern Arizona with a population of a little over 1,000 people and a history dating back 300 years, describes itself as a destination for the arts.
 Every year in early February, it hosts the Tubac Festival of the Arts.
 The 56th Annual Festival in 2015 became my opportunity to visit the town and the festival.